rushikool12/HelloGit/README.md

 # HelloGit
 Summary of the Git Repository
 # Setup the project
-Do things which you do
+Do things which you do, Afterwards do more stuff